yukas/yukas.github.io/_posts/2015-11-12-notable-features-in-ruby-2-3-0-preview1-explained.markdown

 ## Safe navigation operator

-We used to do `user.try(:company).try(:name)` the Rails way or `user && user.company && user.company.name` the Ruby way, but now we can do it as `user&.company&.name` everywhere.
+We used to do `user.try(:company).try(:name)` the rails way or `user && user.company && user.company.name` the ruby way, but now we can do it as `user&.company&.name` everywhere.
 It's defiantly shorter.
 Other whan this I'd suggest not to go too deep down the chain in favour of **Low of Demeter** and just have `user&.company_name` instead.

 Funny thing: Matz first agreed on `user.?company.?name` syntax, but later [reconsidered his decision](https://bugs.ruby-lang.org/issues/11537#note-42):